Kyler-C1/IC_Lab/Usage.md

 This subsystem contains the components that will visually display the data from the post processing subsystem.
-Note that all components are linked to a signal or value that is found within the `Post-Processing` subsytem.
+Note that all components are linked to a signal or value that is found within the `Post-Processing` subsystem.
 This was a purposeful design choice such that the `Data Input` subsystem could be entirely abstracted from the work done in the `Post-Processing` subsystem so that the implementation of Group 2's data collection work could be done with the least chance of impacting